ttetrafon/practice/unreal engine/UI.md

 - To affect a widget, expose it as a variable and use custom events for updates.
 - Can also use bindings to directly bind values on widgets with variables elsewhere.
   - Bindings are updated on tick though.
 For optimisation purposes, bindings should be used only for widgets that need to be updated in realtime and not only on specific events.
+- When creating & Destroying widgets make sure that references are not left behind; otherwise the garbage collector won't clean them up.

 ## Modular UI Elements